Code-Institute-Submissions/spanish_quiz/README.md

 #### User stories

 ##### A typical user of this site would:
-* Have an interest in improving their level of Spanish
+* Have an interest in learning new Spanish words and phrases
-*
+* Have an interest in learning beyond a textbook
-*
+* Speak English and Spanish (to some level)

 ##### This project is the best way to help them achieve these things because:
 * The vocabulary and frases used in this quiz are based on real conversations that happen in our intercambios instead of the standard vocabulary you find in text books.